Howrah–Mumbai CSMT Mail (via Gaya)

-Howrah–Mumbai CSMT Superfast Mail (via Gaya), with train numbers 12321 and 12322, also known as Kolkata Mail during the pre-independence era, is a daily superfast train running between two metro cities: Kolkata (Howrah station) in West Bengal, and Mumbai CSMT in Maharashtra.
+The 12321 / 12322 Howrah–Mumbai CSMT Mail (via Gaya), also known as Kolkata Mail during the pre-independence era, is a daily superfast train running between two metro cities: Kolkata (Howrah station) in West Bengal, and Mumbai CSMT in Maharashtra.
 The train belongs to the mail category and is operated by Indian Railways, with maintenance done and rolling stock provided by Eastern Railway.
 It receives a high priority on its route.

 History

 When the Great Indian Peninsular Railway completed the construction of the Bombay - Jabalpur Railway line via Thull Ghat and Itarsi in 1870, it provided the earliest direct connection from Bombay to Calcutta via Allahabad.
 The inaugural service of the Calcutta Mail was started at 7 March 1870, and the inauguration was attended by The Duke of Edinburgh, the British Viceroy Lord Mayo and the Governor of Bombay, along with the Maharajahs.
 The train would initially cross the Thull Ghat from Bombay towards Jabalpur and Allahabad, where it would reverse and travel towards Patna to Howrah.
 After opening of the Howrah - Gaya - Mughalsarai line, the train was diverted to run via Gaya.
 The train was initially run by East Indian Railway as a passenger service with mail coaches attached.

 From the 1890s, to address the quick movement of mail between Bombay and Calcutta, several postal special trains were run by GIPR and EIR.
 The Imperial Indian Mail was the most famous of these trains, running alongside the Calcutta Mail on a weekly basis.
 Difference was while the Calcutta Mail would start from Victoria Terminus, the Imperial Indian Mail would start from Ballard Pier Mole railway station because it provided a connection to the British tourists arriving by ships towards Calcutta, the then capital of British India.
 While the Calcutta Mail would travel to and reverse at Allahabad, the Imperial Indian Mail would instead take the Allahabad Chheoki bypass towards Mughalsarai.
 The Calcutta Mail served all types of passengers along its route, while the Imperial Indian Mail, with its First Class and Restaurant Cars, were catered more to the British tourists and was the pinnacle of luxury at the time.